emhill/117-Su15/src/morea/03.strings/phw3.md

 | hellothere | HELOTHRE |
 | 42 degrees Celsius | 42DEGREES CELSUS |

+Hints:
+  * How do we convert a string to upper case?
+Try googling!
+You can also look at the slides & textbook readings.
+  * How do we remove from strings using only slices (i.e., [:])?

 <!--## Submission

 Once you're satisfied that your programs are working correctly, take a screenshot of each program open in the editor, with its output displayed in the console, and submit to google classroom.
 You should submit 2 screenshots.-->